 3. Trouble focusing

-The children with attention deficit hyperactivity disorder (ADHD) may have difficulties staying focused on tasks or activities.
-Their attention span is very short.
+Children with attention deficit hyperactivity disorder (ADHD) may have difficulties staying focused on tasks or activities.
+Their attention span is concise.

 They forget their things here and there.
 As grown-ups, they also forget their daily tasks like going to appointments.
 Moreover, they regularly make careless mistakes in tasks.